Accessorial Charge: What It Is and How to Reduce Fees

 When the shipper initially requests a rate, they must specify whether it is a business or residential address.
 The primary reason for this is that residential deliveries require special handling or equipment that is not a part of the normal business operation for most larger carriers.

-Express delivery companies like UPS or FedEx will also charge an additional fee for residential deliveries or pickups, due to the additional traffic or restrictions associated with residential properties.
+Express delivery companies will also charge an additional fee for residential deliveries or pickups, due to the additional traffic or restrictions associated with residential properties.

 If the initial estimate states that the delivery is to be picked up or delivered to a business, that ends up being a residential property, an accessorial charge is often added to account for it.